amostafa147/dsc30-2024-ss2/syllabus.md

 ## Class Components (capped at 100%) 🍎

-### Lectures (2% Extra Credit)
+### Lecture Participation (5%)

 Lectures will focus on explanations of complicated and important concepts, and I'd like to keep them as interactive as possible.
-Therefore I will use in-class polls as well as pre-released worksheets to work out different problems with students.
-It is strongly encouraged that everyone attends lecture sessions for more effective learning.
-- To earn credit you need to answer at least 70% of the questions.

-You can attend any lecture section, but if space fills up, priority will be given to students officially enrolled in that section.
-For the Midterm Exam, you must attend the lecture section in which you are officially enrolled.
+As such, there will be polls and short assignments open on Ed during lectures to accompany the lecture material.

+Process:
+- There will be a set of lecture activities (polls, questions, coding problems) open on Ed on the day of lecture.
+Have this open during lecture, so you can follow along.
+- You will be given time to work on these questions in breakout rooms with other students.
+- Lecture participation activities must be completed by 11:59pm on Ed in order to receive full credit.

+Notes:
+- Each lecture participation activity is graded on a completion/no-completion basis, with no partial credit given.
+- You may miss up to 3 lecture participation activities with no penalty.
+- This category is capped at 100%.

+### Discussions (5%)

+The purpose of discussions is to help you practice programming, lecture material concepts, and exam-taking.

+Process:
+- You will receive a Gradescope worksheet with some practice problems.
+The worksheet will be open during the entire discussion session.
+- When the Gradescope window closes, submit your worksheet.
+- In order to record your participation, you will receive a code phrase from the tutor(s) during discussion.
+Make sure to enter this on Gradescope!
+You will not receive credit for the worksheet unless you have the correct code phrase.

+Notes:
+- 1 lowest discussion score will be dropped.
+- This category is capped at 100%.

 ### Readings (10%)

-To prepare you for class sections, there will be required readings and/or video watching assignments to be completed before each lecture.
+To prepare you for class sessions, there will be required readings and/or video watching assignments to be completed before each lecture.
 You demonstrate your completion of reading assignments by submitting online reading quizzes for each class (except midterms and holidays).
-- Reading quizzes will be provided online via Canvas or Zybook Activity.
+- Reading assignments will be provided online via Ed.
-- You can submit each quiz multiple times: 3 attempts for Canvas quizzes and unlimited attempts for Zybook activities.
+- You can submit each RA as many times as you'd like before the due date.
-- Lowest 3 quizzes will be dropped for the quarter.
+- Lowest 3 RA scores will be dropped for the quarter.
-- Deadline to submit them is Friday 11:59pm, it is strongly recommended that you complete the reading assignments **before** each lecture.
+- Each RA will be due at 10:59am before its corresponding lecture.
+- Late work will not be accepted, and no extensions will be given on these.
 - This category is capped at 100%.

-### Programming Assignments (36%)
+### Programming Assignments (40%)

 - PAs are released every week on the course schedule page.
 - You may turn in your code as many times as you like before the deadline, but only the most recent submission will be graded, so it's a good habit to submit early and often.
 - All assignments must be done **individually**.
 - Deadline: Specified on the write-up.
 - You are allowed to submit the assignments late 5 times (you have 5 slip days).
-Can't use more than 1 slip day per assignment.
+However, you may not use more than 1 slip day per assignment.
 - None of the programming assignments will be dropped.
 - This category is capped at 100%.

-### Discussions (4%)

-The purpose of discussions is to prepare you for taking exams on paper.

-Process:
-- You will be given a few problems emulating exam questions and a limited time.
-- After the time is up, you will give your work to the tutor and then he/she will go over the solutions with you.
-- In order to record your participation, you will the weblicker app, so please bring your phones.

-Notes:
-- 1 lowest discussion will be dropped.
-- If your exam score is above 90%, then 3 more discussions will be dropped.

-### Exams (50%)
+### Exams (40%)

-There will be three exams this quarter:
+There will be two exams this quarter:

-- Midterm 1 and 2 (10% each):  during lectures, in person.
-- Final (30%): June 8th (Saturday), 11:30-2:30pm, in person.
-Location TBA.
-- This category is also capped at 100%.

-**Exam Redemption Policy**

-The final will be split into 3 parts: midterm1, midterm2, and new material.
-We offer midterm redemption opportunities only for those who have taken **both** midterm exams.
-You could replace your midterm score (not the final exam part) with the score you earn for the counterpart on the final exam  (i.e. maximum between midterm1 score (%) and final-part1 (%), maximum between midterm2 score (%) and final-part2 (%) ).
-If you simply miss a midterm without notifing me, you are **NOT** eligible for this redemption policy.
-* You can't skip any part of the final regardless of your midterms score.
-The entire exam needs to be taken.
+- Midterm (15%): August 21st (Wednesday), during usual lecture time
+- Final (25%): September 6th (Friday), 11:30-2:30pm
+- Both exams will be administered through Gradescope, and they are open-book, open-notes.
+More details on the exam policy will be given during lecture.
-* You must score **at least 55%** on the final exam to pass the course.
+- You must score **at least 55%** on the final exam to pass the course.
 If you score lower than 55% on the final, you will receive an F in the course, regardless of your overall average.
+- This category is capped at 100%.

 ---